-You have up to two years from your start date to complete the program certificate.
+You have up to 24 months from your start date to complete the program certificate.
 However, as courses are self-paced and registration is continuous, dedicated students may complete the entire program in less than the maximum time permitted.

 Upon successful completion of all program requirements, you will be awarded a Douglas College Continuing Education program certificate.
 This certificate is issued by the Graduation Office in the Office of the Registrar.